tiemma/kubernetes-article-content/part-two.md

 ## Prerequisites

-* One bare metal server running Ubuntu, quickly setup one on MaxiHost
+* One bare metal server running Ubuntu 18.08, quickly setup one on [MaxiHost]()
 * Docker installed on the host machine, you can find the installation steps in our [Docker for Beginners]() article.

 ## Step 1 - Install Kubernetes

 ### Install Kubernetes Control Tool (Kubectl)

-Kubectl is the tool which would be used for interacting with the kubernetes control plane. run the following to have `kubectl` installed.
+The `kubectl` is the tool which would be used for interacting with the kubernetes control plane. run the following to have `kubectl` installed.

 ```bash
 curl -LO https://storage.googleapis.com/kubernetes-release/release/`curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt`/bin/linux/amd64/kubectl